MENU

 What petrol do you put in a lawn mower?

-It’s more complex than just filling up at the nearest petrol station when discussing fuelling our mowers.
-The type of fuel we use plays a pivotal role in how our mowers perform.
 Most commonly, regular unleaded petrol is the go-to choice for many Australian gardeners.
 However, the decision becomes more complex with the rise of ethanol blends like E10.
 Using the wrong fuel can lead to issues like engine corrosion, especially if stored improperly.
 On the other hand, the right fuel ensures smooth operation and a longer engine life.
 It’s a choice that drives the health of our mowers.

 Understanding different fuel types